How do you define hazing?

 How can hazing be reported?

-Amnesty for Code of Conduct Violations
+Amnesty for Code of Student Conduct violations

 To encourage students to make responsible decisions, the university recognizes the need for amnesty from university sanctions in certain situations.
-Amnesty under this policy, when granted, excuses a student or registered student organization from university sanctions under the Code of Conduct.
+Amnesty under this policy, when granted, excuses a student or registered student organization from university sanctions under the Code of Student Conduct.
 Amnesty is intended to promote action when an emergency situation is present.
 It is not intended to excuse any student or organization causing the emergency situation or unsafe condition.
-The decision to grant amnesty for violations of the Code of Conduct will be determined as provided in Section 3 of the Code of Conduct on a case-by-case basis.
+The decision to grant amnesty for violations of the Code of Student Conduct will be determined as provided in Section 3 of the Code of Student Conduct on a case-by-case basis.
 Learn more about the amnesty policy.